What’s up everybody? It’s Eddie Z here from EZ Trading Computers, and you’re watching Trading Computer Secrets.

-For me, I like having every single application that I use on a daily basis, open all at the same time.
+For my trading setup, I like having every single application that I use on a daily basis open all at the same time.
 I like having everything open because for me it’s a lot less clicking.
-It’s a lot less searching in the task bar for the window that I want.
+It’s a lot less searching in the taskbar for the window that I want.
 In other words, it’s a lot less of something that I call click strokes.

 I have to admit, I’m a bit of a screen space junkie myself.
 I use 8 monitors.

-And I can do all of this without having to search in the task bar for each individual application.
+And I can do all of this without having to search in the taskbar for each individual application.
 I can do this in very few clicks.
-And this is what I see as the benefit.
+And this is what I see as the benefit of upgrading to multiple monitors.

-If you are only used to using one or two monitors now, and you’re thinking about upgrading, I would recommend starting with 4 monitors and working your way up to 6 or 8 over time, if you’re so inclined.
+If you are only used to using one monitor now, and thinking why you should upgrade to multi-monitors, I would recommend starting with 4 monitors and working your way up to 6 or 8 over time, if you’re so inclined.
 An array of 4 monitors with 2-over-2 is very efficient, and it fits beautifully on any desk.

 And if you take a good look at the TV, you’ll see it’s very, very grainy.
 The pixels on these TVs are much bigger, which give them that grainy appearance up close.
 And again, that’s because they’re designed for you to watch them from six feet back.

-And if you put together four 1920×1080 resolution high-definition monitors with 2 monitors over 2, essentially what you have is one huge 4K monitor with incredible pixel density.
+If you put together four 1920×1080 resolution high-definition monitors with 2 monitors over 2, essentially what you have is one huge 4K monitor with incredible pixel density for your trading setup.

-So the multiple monitors actually provide a much higher definition picture sitting very, very close up.
+So the multiple monitors provide a much higher definition picture sitting very close up.

-Another nice feature of having 4 or more monitors in a monitor array is that it’s convenient to have the screens be in different quadrants, so you can open applications and programs on them.
+Another nice feature of upgrading to 4 or more monitors in a monitor array is that it’s convenient to have the screens in different quadrants.
+You can open applications and programs on them.
 In other words, the screens are broken up and divided conveniently, which allows you to use your applications more efficiently.

-Additionally, you can even angle each screen towards you if you have a very nice stand to go with it.
+You can even angle each screen towards you if you have a very nice monitor stand to go with it.

 * * * * * *